MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 <sup>8</sup> You need to meet the following requirements:

-- Exchange 2016 CU3 and above
+- Exchange 2016 CU3 or later.
-- OAuth configured, preferably via the Exchange Hybrid Configuration Wizard running a full hybrid configuration (Classic or Modern)
+- OAuth configured.
-- Autodiscover and EWS is published externally
+- Autodiscover and EWS is published externally.
-- Exchange Hybrid Mode checkbox set in Azure AD Connect
+- Exchange Hybrid Mode checkbox set in Azure AD Connect.

 ## Requirements to get the most out of Microsoft Teams

 Microsoft Teams works with several Microsoft 365 and Office 365 services to provide users with a rich experience.
 To support this experience, you need to enable certain features or services and assign licenses.

+- Users must be assigned a Exchange Online license.

 - SharePoint Online is required to share and store files in team conversations.
 Microsoft Teams doesn't support SharePoint on-premises.